 In order to log into the DPR, go to https://dpr.education/.
 You will need to use the login provided and the Institution Number which is 2018.
-If you have any trouble logging in please email firstname.lastname@example.org and in the subject put DPR.
+Have a look at our Parent and Student Guide to DPR Assignments for more support.
+If you have any trouble logging in please email email@example.com and in the subject put DPR.

 How often can I log into the DPR to check my child’s progress?

 You are able to log into the DPR as often as you like to check progress.
 However, teachers have three set points when they will update your child’s data.
 That said, some teachers may update more frequently.